Todd Kluever

-Todd Alan Kluever (/ˈkliːvər/ KLEE-vər; born July 6, 1978) is an American stock car racing driver.
+Todd Alan Kluever (/ˈkliːvər/ KLEE-vər; born July 6, 1978) is an American former stock car racing driver.
 He raced in all of the top three NASCAR series in the 2000s.

 Early career

 Kluever began his career by racing motorcycles for over nine years before he moved into full-bodied stock cars at a local track.
 He raced stock cars in the summer and snowmobiles during the Wisconsin winters.
 Kluever was the 2000 Rookie of the Year at Dells Motor Speedway in Wisconsin.
 In 2001, he won the Madison International Speedway Late Model Track Champion, and the Midwest All Racing Series (MARS) Championship and Rookie of the Year.
-He began racing in the American Speed Association in 2002, and finished 10th in the final points standings.
+He began racing in the American Speed Association in 2002, and finished tenth in the final points standings.
 He finished seventh in the 2003 final points standings.
-In 2004, he had four Top 10 finishes in 13 races, but the series' existence ended during the season.
+In 2004, he had four top-ten finishes in thirteen races, but the series' existence ended during the season.
 In October 2004, he was given the opportunity to participate in the Race for the Ride at North Wilkesboro Speedway.
 He beat out 25 drivers to make the final round at Darlington Speedway.
 He beat out nine other drivers to win the seat in a Roush truck.

 NASCAR career

 Nextel Cup Series

 In 2006, Kluever was slated to race in six NASCAR Nextel Cup events in the No. 06 car during the season in preparation for a full season in 2007, beginning with the 2006 USG Sheetrock 400.
-However, David Ragan instead replaced the departing Mark Martin in the No. 6 AAA-sponsored Ford full-time in Nextel Cup in 2007.
+However, Kluever struggled mightily in the car in four races, scoring a best finish of 32nd at Kansas Speedway with an average finish of 38.8 while DNFing in two of those races along with three DNQs.
+David Ragan, who Kluever shared the ride with, instead replaced the departing Mark Martin in the No. 6 AAA-sponsored Ford full-time in Nextel Cup in 2007.

 Busch Series

 For the 2006 season, Kluever moved to the Busch Series to drive the Roush Racing No. 06 3M Ford.
-In 2006, he had four top tens and finished 17th in points.
-In 2007, he drove 16 races in the Busch Series for Roush Racing, in the No. 16 3M Ford Fusion with Greg Biffle and the No. 26 Dish Network Ford Fusion with Jamie McMurray.
+In 2006, he had four top tens, an average finish of 23rd, seven DNFs, and finished seventeenth in points.
+In 2007, he drove sixteen races in the Busch Series for Roush Racing, in the No. 16 3M Ford Fusion with Greg Biffle and the No. 26 Dish Network Ford Fusion with Jamie McMurray.
+Kluever only scored one top-ten and had an average finish of 19.6.
 He did not race in NASCAR during the 2008 season.
 For 2009, Kluever drove the Team 42 Racing car at Memphis Motorsports Park, but failed to qualify.